rnietoe/Training/docs/AWS/08-Databases.md

 DynamoDB (Non Relational Databases) is a key-value and document database that delivers single-digit millisecond performance at any scale.

+DynamoDB allows for the storage of large text and binary objects, but there is a limit of 400 KB for the combined Value and Name

+* Data is stored on Solid State Drives (SSDs).
 * DynamoDB provide automatic replication across AZs.
+It is a regional service, there is no need to explicitly create a multi-AZ deployment.
 * DynamoDB is distributed across three geographically distinct datacentres by default
 * Eventual consistent reads (default) sample of 2 seconds
-* Strongly consistent reads. sample of less than 1 second
+* Strongly consistent reads. sample of less than 1 second. some disadvantages such as :
+    * read might not be available if there is a network delay or outage
+    * higher latency
+    * global secondary indexes not supported
+    * use of more throughput capacity
 * **DAX** (DynamoDB Accelerator) is an advanced DynamoDB
 * There will always be a charge for:
     1. provisioning read and write capacity